Initialization

 - kanban.css

-Make sure the paths to those files are correct:
+Be sure the paths to the files are correct for your project:

 <script type="text/javascript" src="./dist/kanban.js"></script>